Jeet-soni-1005/InvoiceMaster/README.md

-Here’s a clean and simple README for your project:

----

 # InvoiceMaster: An Invoice Management API 🧾

 This is an Invoice Management API built with Node.js, Express, MongoDB, and JWT-based authentication.
 It allows users to register, log in, and manage invoices (CRUD operations).